opendocsg/slw-judgments-backfill/2005_SGCA_44/report.md

  ( c ) in any other case of an unfair preference which is not a transaction at an undervalue, within the period of 6 months ending with that day.

 20     The trial judge found that Velstra was insolvent, but rejected the plaintiff’s contentions that Azero was an associate of or a person connected with Velstra.
-In her judgment, [2004] SGHC 251, the judge stated that:
+In her judgment, <span class="citation">[2004] SGHC 251</span>, the judge stated that:

  94 The plaintiff had pleaded that Snauwaert owed and breached his fiduciary duties as a director.
 This was not denied by the defendant and hence is not in issue. ...